 Claudia could not be happier with the results and choosing Children’s for Juan’s care.
 She says the team approach carried her through the tough times.

 Children’s Health is a designated center by the American Cleft Palate – Craniofacial Association.
 The multidisciplinary team includes a pediatric plastic and craniofacial surgeon, pediatric oral surgeon, pediatric dentist and orthodontist, pediatric ENT specialist, pediatric speech and feeding therapist, pediatric psychologist, social worker and geneticist.
-For Dr. Smartt, pediatric plastic surgery was the perfect combination of what he was looking for in the surgical field – aesthetics and advanced techniques.
-He also enjoys the relationships he builds with patients and their families.

 “The surgeries made a huge difference,” Claudia says.
 “Everyone was awesome and helped me through everything, from feeding to surgery and recovery.”